seansimkus/Shopify-Challange/README.md

 """
 returns:
-The median average of the order is $3145.128 with an average of 8.7872 items sold
+The mean average of the order is $3145.128 with a mean of 8.7872 items sold
 """

 ```